hydro-informatics/hydro-informatics.github.io/documentation/documentation.md

 ````

-Converting complex tables from workbooks (e.g., from *LibreOffice Calc* or *MS Excel*) is possible with many online tools and here is just one example from Dave Johnson: [https://thisDaveJ.com](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/).
+Converting complex tables from workbooks (e.g., from *LibreOffice Calc* or *MS Excel*) is possible with many online tools, and here is just one example from Dave Johnson: [https://thisDaveJ.com](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/).

 ### Math Expressions: Equations